 We spent about an hour inside Bird Kingdom.
 It’s a good size facility; not too big, but enough variety to keep things interesting.
 The full tour takes you through a series of different rooms, each with different animals and birds.
 Our boys had fun feeding the lorikeets (an Australasian parrot) at Lorikeet Landing.

-If you like this type of attraction, you may want to include a visit to the Butterfly Conservatory.
+If you like this attraction, you may want to visit the Butterfly Conservatory.

 Great Wolf Lodge

-We wrote a detailed post about our experience at the Great Wolf Lodge in Niagara Falls.
+We wrote a detailed post about Great Wolf Lodge in Niagara Falls.